bast/MRI-extract-surfaces/README.md

 # MRI-extract-surfaces

 Set of containerized scripts to extract mesh surfaces from a T1-weighted MRI scan.
+Uses [SimNIBS](https://simnibs.github.io/simnibs/) under the hood, plus some smaller scripts.
 The surfaces are then used in another project: https://github.com/bast/tms-location